 After spending a year in the “studio” of Trevor Wye to further augment her studies, she first completed an internship in the Duisburg symphony and subsequently was appointed as piccolo flutist of the Bielefeld Philharmonic in 1998.

-During a one-year sabbatical Katja Schulte-Buhnert spent time as assistant teacher to Walfried Kujala (formerly piccolo flutist of the Chicago symphony) at the Northwestern University of Chicago.
+During a one-year sabbatical Katja Schulte - Bunert spent time as assistant teacher to Walfried Kujala (formerly piccolo flutist of the Chicago symphony) at the Northwestern University of Chicago.
 Here, she also won a prize in the “Piccolo Artist Competition”.